How to Wallpaper a Wall

 Easy-Walls wallpaper

 These hold similar qualities to non-woven paper.
 The paper is PVC and VOC free and the ink used on the surface is all water based.
 If you are looking for breathable paper which can be cleaned easily, then this could be perfect for your home.
-A key point about this paper is, in most cases, the paper comes with a pre-applied adhesive, making installation a doddle.
+A key point about easy-walls paper is that the paper often comes with a pre-applied adhesive, making installation much easier.

 Pre-Pasted Wallpaper